Parashurama: In popular culture

+The Bhumihar caste of eastern Uttar Pradesh and Bihar claim to be descendants of Parashuram.
+As Parashurama was a Brahmin who carried out warfare like a Kshatriya, Bhumihars thus claim the traits of both the varnas.

 In Kannada folklore, especially in devotional songs sung by the Devdasis he is often referred to as a son of Yellamma.
 Parashurama legends are notable for their discussion of violence, the cycles of retaliations, the impulse of krodha (anger), the inappropriateness of krodha, and repentance.